Graph-COM/Node_DP/README.md

 ### Usage
-The python script test\_poisson.py is runnable with comments and parameters explained in it.
+To do privacy accountant, please run pos\_neg\_amplification.py, with comments and parameters explained in it.

+Particularly, the function 'PosNegRDPAccountant(max_node_degree=K, num_neg_pairs=num_neg_pairs, num_nodes=n, num_edges=E,constant_sensitivity=False)' realize the accountant for positive-negative sampling.
+The parameter 'constant_sensitivity=False' means we adopt standard per-term gradient clipping and thus the sensitivity grows linearly with the number of removals.
+In constrast, 'constant_sensitivity=True' means we adopt adaptive clipping and the sensitivity is always a constants, the default setting of this function.